• Home

 While a slow stroll is recommended to really absorb this grand avenue, you may also consider experiencing the Paseo de Montejo more quickly by car or bicycle.
 More information on the latter can be found in a subsequent section of this Merida travel guide.
 However you tour this famous boulevard, just make sure that it’s on your list of things to do in Merida, Mexico!

-• Price: Free to stroll and view mansions and monuments.
-Additional costs for cafes and museums, as noted.
+💲 Price: Free to stroll and view mansions and monuments.
+Additional costs for cafes and museums.

 8) Step Back in Time and into the Historic Mansions along the Paseo

 You can find two notable museums while strolling the west side of the Paseo.
-While their exhibits are of interest, entering these museums simultaneously gives visitors a chance to waltz through Merida’s historic mansions that are otherwise only viewed from the outside.
+While their exhibits are interesting, entering these museums simultaneously gives visitors a chance to waltz through Merida’s historic mansions that are otherwise only viewed from the outside.

 7) Drink Your Way Across Merida

-There are lots of great cantinas and lively bars to enjoy all throughout Merida.
-Happy hour runs late here, so you can often find great drink deals into the 8:00 hour and even beyond.
+There are many great cantinas and lively bars to enjoy throughout Merida.
+Happy hour runs late here, so you can often find great drink deals into the 8:00 pm hour and even beyond.

-Whether you’re after cervezas, margaritas, palomas, or micheladas, there’s no shortage of libations to be had in Merida.
+Whether you’re after cervezas, margaritas, palomas, tequila, mezcal, pox, or micheladas, there’s no shortage of local libations to taste throughout Merida.
 There are even some local craft beers made in Merida that you can find throughout centro.

 If you enjoy drinking, you must visit some of Merida’s cantinas, traditional drinking establishments in Mexico.
 La Negrita is a traveler’s favorite that’s a comfortable introduction to cantinas in Merida, given its friendly service, live music, complimentary botanas (snacks), and local cerveza artisanal (craft beer).

 Speaking of craft beer, there are a few good breweries that have popped up in Merida during the past couple of years.
-You don’t have to venture all the way out to the Northern fringes of Merida where Cerveza Patito brews their local beer.
-Instead, this brewery has a taproom more conveniently located in Merida Centro, offering their full line (currently 8) beers on draft: Hermana República.
-Pints are $70 pesos and our favorites are Patito’s Vanilla Porter and APA.
-Additionally, check out the new Cuerno de Toro taproom, getting great reviews for its unique brews (pints $75-$95 pesos).
+While you can venture to the Northern fringes of Merida to Cerveza Patito, there are more local breweries now springing up in the Centro.
+Try one of the six beers on tap at Bacap Cervecería ($90 pesos).
+Or check out the new Cuerno de Toro taproom, which is recieving great reviews for its unique brews (pints $75-$95 pesos).

 For something even stronger, try La Fundacion Mezcaleria to dabble in the mezcal, the famous agave liquor produced in Oaxaca, Mexico.
 The mezcal in this bar is served in traditional fashion – with sour orange slices and a salty powder made from ground-up worms.
 The sal de gusano (worm salt), as it’s called, tastes much better than it sounds!